nfepb/CI-PP5-eCommerce-Tourbillon/README.md

 # PP5-eCommerce-Tourbillon

+# User Experience (UX)

+## User Stories

+The user stories are categories in 3 classes of users:
+- Visitor, as a user visiting the website and discovering the brand and the services of the app,
+- Customer, as a user that is logged in,
+- Store Administrator, as a superuser with full access.

+1. As a <strong>Visitor</strong>, I can:
+    01. Understand the purpose of this website from the homepage.
+    02. Navigate around the site and easily find the desired content.
+    02. View the list of products and filter lists on chosen categories.
+    03. Search for products to find a specific item on the app.
+    04. Click on a product to view its details.
+    06. View product ratings and comments so that I can read other users opinions.
+    05. Register for an account to access the services available to members.
+    06. Add a product to my shopping bag.
+    07. Access my shopping bag to update quantities or remove items.
+    07. Buy a product by using the website checkout system.
+    08. Signup for the newsletter.

+2. As a <strong>Customer</strong>, I can:
+    08. View my previous orders.
+    06. Post a review on a product.
+    03. Update or Delete a previously posted review.
+    04. Save my information to my profile.
+    05. Update my profile information.
+    06. Checkout without having to fill in my previously saved information.

+3. As a <strong>Store Administrator</strong>, I can:
+    01. Create a draft of a new product.
+    02. Publish new products to become visible to other app users.
+    03. Create & manage categories.
+    03. Add a product to a category.
+    04. Delete products & categories.
+    06. Approve users' published reviews.

 # Marketing Strategy (Optional)

 - Who are your users?
 People that are already familiar with timeless watch pieces, people really enthusiast about watchmaking and people looking for luxury watches.